MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 - A Microsoft Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
 - The account you use must be configured as an [Azure Active Directory organizational account](http://azure.microsoft.com/en-us/services/active-directory/).
 If you are not sure if you are using a Microsoft Account or an Organizational account, see the lab on setting up your Azure subscription, which provides a walk through and shows how to check.
 - The [Azure CLI](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli/) command line tool for your workstation operating system.
+- The lab is geared to OS X and Linux users.
+If you are on Windows, a [Cygwin](https://www.cygwin.com/) installation with ssh is necessary.

 ---
 <a name="Exercises"></a>